kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/a-powerful-mindset-that-supports-learning.md

 </aside>

 A growth mindset is about believing in your ability to grow and improve.
-It is a belief that intelligence can be developed through effort.
-It goes on to say that through “effort, persistence, and practice”, you can develop your skills and talents.
+It is a belief that intelligence can be developed through effort, and that through “effort, persistence, and practice”, you can develop your skills and talents.
 This aligns well with what learned in [**Week 1**](/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md) about the neuroplasticity of the brain.

 Additionally, s discussed in the video, another connection between growth mindset and the lessons from week 1 is the emphasis on process over outcome.
 In [Section 1.5 Self-Directed Learning](optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md), we talked about the importance of planning in the service of becoming more self-directed.
 Going through the planning steps means that when you are then monitoring or evaluating your performance against your goal, you have a clearly defined process that you can tweak to further improve your performance.